01 of 21

 Solid surface is a manmade material originally created as an alternative to stone, designed to resemble granite and other natural stone.
 It is made mostly of blends of synthetic acrylic and polyester materials, sometimes with a small amount of natural stone dust blended in.
 The material is held together with resins and shaped into slabs for use in countertops.
 The material can also be molded into one-piece units with sinks integrated into the countertop.

-- Solid-surface countertops is more affordable than natural stone and engineered quartz.
+- Solid-surface countertops are more affordable than natural stone and engineered quartz.

 - The appearance gives a good simulation of granite or quartz.